Deputy Director of Forensic Programmes, Faculty of Medicine & Health Sciences

 Fringe consciousness (with Dr. Elisabeth Norman and Dr. Mark Price, University of Bergen, Norway)

-Further aspects of pornography, voyeurism, voice hearing, and drawing.
+Further aspects of pornography, voyeurism, stalking, and sexual assault.